Investing Statistics – 10 Interesting Facts And Trends

 (Sources: MarketWatch, The Motley Fool)

-An estimated 71% of Americans have savings accounts.
-However, there is relatively little money in these accounts.
-The median savings account value is just $4,500 and 50.7% of Americans have less than $5,000 in their savings accounts.
+While 71% of Americans maintain savings accounts, balances remain modest.
+The median savings account holds just $4,500, with 50.7% of Americans keeping less than $5,000 in savings.

 9. The US Stock Market Delivers 11.88% Per Year on Average